Bayesian computation with generative diffusion models by Multilevel Monte Carlo: Experiments

 \section{Experiments}

 We now demonstrate the effectiveness of the proposed MLMC approach with three canonical inverse problems related to computational imaging: image denoising, image inpainting, and image super-resolution.
-We have chosen these specific problems because they allow us to demonstrate the MLMC approach with three markedly different DM-based posterior sampling strategies that are representative of the main strategies studied in the literature.
+We have chosen these specific problems because they allow us to demonstrate the MLMC approach with three markedly different DM-based posterior sampling strategies that are representative of the main strategies studied in the literature\footnote{The code required to reproduce our experiments is available from \url{https://github.com/lshaw8317/MLMCforDMs}.}.

-Throughout our experiments, we illustrate the computational efficiency of MLMC relative to the conventional MC approach by computing the marginal second moment of the image pixels to various degrees of precision.
-The quantity of interest is then simply $f(x)= x^{2}$ for \(x \in \R^{n}\) and where the square of a vector is defined element-wise.
-The code required to reproduce our experiments is available from \url{https://github.com/lshaw8317/MLMCforDMs}.